 Samoa

 Samoa is a small island developing state located in the Pacific sub-region of Polynesia.
-With a GDP of $792 million, Samoa ranks as the fifth-largest economy in the Pacific, accounting for 2% of regional GDP.
-Samoa has a population of 222,000 (2022), resulting in a GDP per capita of $3,700, ranking ninth in the Pacific.
+With a GDP of $1.1 billion, Samoa is the fourth-largest economy in the Pacific Islands and accounts for 2.7% of regional GDP.
+Samoa has a population of 216,700, resulting in a GDP per capita of $5,242, ranking eighth in the Pacific.

-Samoa has the eighth-highest Official Development Assistance (ODA) to Gross National Income (GNI) ratio in the Pacific Islands region, with aid accounting for 16% of national income.
-In a global context, Samoa remains among the most aid-reliant countries in the world, ranking 13th among 127 developing countries for its ODA/GNI ratio.
-The Samoan government’s development agenda highlights the need for capacity building, economic diversification, and investment in climate-resilient infrastructure.
-At 0.702, Samoa’s Human Development Index score ranks 116th out of 193 ranked countries.
+Samoa has the eighth-largest official development assistance (ODA) to gross domestic product (GDP) ratio in the Pacific Islands region, with aid accounting for 12% of GDP.
+In a global context, Samoa remains among the most aid-reliant countries in the world, with its aid as a share of GDP ranking 17th among 125 developing countries.
+The Samoan government’s development agenda highlights the need for capacity-building, economic diversification, and investment in climate-resilient infrastructure.
+At 0.708, Samoa’s Human Development Index score ranks 122nd out of 193 ranked countries.

-Between 2008 and 2022, annual Official Development Finance (ODF) disbursements to Samoa — including grants, loans, and other forms of assistance — averaged $172 million.
-One-quarter of the development finance received by Samoa since 2008 has come in the form of loans.
+Between 2008 and 2023, annual official development finance (ODF) disbursements to Samoa — including grants, loans, and other forms of assistance — averaged $175 million.
 As a share of Samoa’s total received development support, loans have declined significantly over the past decade.
 In 2010, loans made up 47% of total financing to the country.
 Since 2020, this share has declined to 8%.
 The International Monetary Fund ranks Samoa’s risk of debt distress as high.

 • Grant